Haiti police kill four after Jovenel Moise assassination | DW | 08.07.2021

 Haiti's police chief says four suspects were killed in a shootout and two are in custody.
-President Jovenel Moise was shot dead in his home in the early hours of Wednesday.
+The UN has warned against any further escalation to the violence.

 Police in Haiti announced late Wednesday that four "mercenaries" were killed in a gun battle that followed the assassination of President Jovenel Moise.